ignatandrei/RSCG_Examples/ApplicationVersion/README.md

 </small>

-## Details
+## More details about RSCG ThisAssembly

-The author of ThisAssembly is Daniel Cazzulino
+The author of **RSCG ThisAssembly** is *Daniel Cazzulino*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/ThisAssembly
+You cand find **RSCG ThisAssembly** at Nuget.org :    https://www.nuget.org/packages/ThisAssembly
+and the sources at https://github.com/devlooped/ThisAssembly

-For more details and features please read : https://www.clarius.org/ThisAssembly/
+For more usage features please read : https://www.clarius.org/ThisAssembly/

 ## Link to Example Code: